stephantul/wordninja2/README.md

 # Installation

 Clone the repo and run `make install`.
+I might put this on `pypi` later.

 # Tests